stariy95/dns-client/README.md

 # DNS Client

-Small DNS client library intended primary for network utilities and testing applications.
+Compact DNS client library intended primary for network utilities and testing applications.
 It is fully compatible with <b>Android 2.3</b> and newer and with standalone <b>JRE 6</b> and newer.

 ## Installation: